 Various assessments (EYFSP, Reception Baseline assessment, Phonic Screening Check Y1) and formative teacher assessments are used to identify SEND as early as possible.
-In addition phonic assessments linked to the Letters and Sounds programme can identify specific difficulties.
+In addition phonic assessments linked to the Unlocking Letters and Sounds programme are used to identify specific difficulties.
 The YARC assessment is also used to provide insights into reading ages and particular areas of difficulty.